 October 2, 1988

-Throughout the Scriptures, the existence of God is both assumed and explicitly stated.
+Throughout the Scriptures, God’s existence is both assumed and explicitly stated.
 In this sermon, Alistair Begg asks us to consider whether we believe what the Bible says.
-Many modern philosophies discount God altogether and rational proofs fall short in arguing for the existence of God, but the Bible is the final word on the topic.
-If we approach the Scriptures with faith, we will be able to see that God is there, and He is not silent.
+Many modern philosophies discount God altogether, and rational proofs fall short in arguing for His existence.
+The Bible, though, is the final word on the topic.
+If we approach the Scriptures with faith, we will be able to see that God is there—and He is not silent!

 1Now faith is the assurance of things hoped for, the conviction of things not seen.
 2For by it the people of old received their commendation.
 3By faith we understand that the universe was created by the word of God, so that what is seen was not made out of things that are visible.

 4By faith Abel offered to God a more acceptable sacrifice than Cain, through which he was commended as righteous, God commending him by accepting his gifts.
 And through his faith, though he died, he still speaks.
 5By faith Enoch was taken up so that he should not see death, and he was not found, because God had taken him.
 Now before he was taken he was commended as having pleased God.
 6And without faith it is impossible to please him, for whoever would draw near to God must believe that he exists and that he rewards those who seek him.

 Copyright © 2023, Alistair Begg.
 Used by permission.
 All rights reserved.

 Scripture taken from The Holy Bible, English Standard Version.
 Copyright ©2001 by Crossway Bibles, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.
 Text provided by the Crossway Bibles Web Service.